 5. Failure to provide information:

-Where you are signing up to a betting or gaming service, FSB will be required to collect and process certain data about you (including your home address) in order to meet its legal obligations in providing the Services.
+Where you are signing up to a betting or gaming service, Bet600 will be required to collect and process certain data about you (including your home address) in order to meet its legal obligations in providing the Services.
 If you fail to provide that information – such as copies of documents to confirm your identity – we may be unable to provide your requested service.

 6. Uses Made Of Your Information: